-- General dam safety requirements under the Environmental Code and RIDAS. - Special emergency requirements under the Civil Protection Act. - Special protection requirements under the Protection Act.
+- General dam safety requirements under the Environmental Code and RIDAS. - Requirements according to Guidelines for design flood determination for dams. - Special emergency requirements under the Civil Protection Act. - Special protection requirements under the Protection Act.

 The above classification provides a basis on which requirements can be specified for general dam safety activities among the member companies, and also at the level of the dam facility.